 I will be travelling solo to Tanzania in early October 2012, and looking to join a safari for a northern circuit tour.
 I have not yet booked my flight, as I think I should lock in a safari first??
 I am ok with tent camping (permanent or packable as long as the tent is provided), as it seems most operators set up the tents and campsite for you.
 If I could find a reasonably priced permanent tent option, that would be nice!
 I am unsure about what is best to see at this time of year.
 Have heard great things about Lake Manyara, Tarangire, Ngorongoro, and Serengetti.
 Hoping to also head south to Iringa afterwards to visit Ruaha Park and see a friend.
 Anyone out there with suggestions of reputable operators, places to see at this time of year, or looking to form a safari with other solo travelers?

 Yes, I run a sister school program linking schools in the United States with Tanzania and we go on safari after 10 days of working at the school.
 We typically go to Tarangire once a year, and the Safari lodge is our favorite.
-I recommend rickshaw travel, speak to Deepak and let him know that Karen and John we sent you and for a recommended packing list, visit our website where you can link to get our tried and true top 10 things you need, but may not know to bring www.waterpowerpeace.com about 7 years ago
+I recommend rickshaw travel, speak to Deepak and let him know that Karen and John we sent you and for a recommended packing list, visit our website where you can link to get our tried and true top 10 things you need, but may not know to bring www.waterpowerpeace.com over 8 years ago

 I was in Tanzania earlier this year and did a safari with a company called basecamp.